nsrr/sof-documentation/pages/README.md

 ## EEG Spectral Analysis

-As part of an ongoing effort to expand the offerings on the NSRR, we ran some [spectral analysis](:pages_path:/eeg-spectral-analysis.md).
+As part of the NSRR's effort to explore the SOF data in more detail, EEG spectral analysis was performed and summarized in two result datasets.
+Read more about the [methods, validation, and results for the NSRR EEG spectral analysis efforts](:pages_path:/eeg-spectral-analysis.md).

 ## Recent Changes